robric/k8s-svc-and-lb-testing/README.md

  This is the pod IP address: 10.42.1.20

 #
-# Let's do 2 things:
-#    - trace iptables activity in vm1
+#  Trace iptables activity in vm1 by checking the counter which increases from 7 to 8 packets (these are slow path packets -
+#  there are more packets than that).
+#  Use TCPdump on vm2 to trace packets with the VIP destination address 10.123.123.100
 #

 ubuntu@vm1:~$ sudo nft  list table nat | grep 123.100
                 meta l4proto tcp ip daddr 10.123.123.100  tcp dport 80 counter packets 7 bytes 420 jump KUBE-EXT-W47NQ5DDJKUWFTVY